Leonard Nolens

-Leon Helena Sylvain Nolens (born 11 April 1947 in Bree), pseudonym Leonard Nolens, is a Belgian poet and diary writer.
+Leon Helena Sylvain Nolens (11 April 1947 – 26 December 2025), known by the pseudonym Leonard Nolens, was a Belgian poet and diary writer.

+Life and career

+Nolens was born in Bree on 11 April 1947.
 He graduated from the Hoger Instituut voor Vertalers en Tolken in Antwerp.

-Nolens lives and works in Antwerp.
+Nolens lived and worked in Antwerp.
 Themes in his writings include love and ways to escape one's identity.
+He died on 26 December 2025, at the age of 78.